 Composite material with glass fiber reinforcement has already taken part in the contemporary vehicle industry since the early time and gained stable growth in recent years.

 In 1953, GM developed Corvette, a roadster with glass fiber in the whole body.
-After that, glass fiber became widely used in interiors & exteriors like roof panel, front frame, rear door, bumpers, wheel fenders, mud-apron, seat skeleton, bottom panel, manifold, radiator hood, etc.
+After that, glass fiber became widely used in interiors & exteriors like roof panels, front frames, rear doors, bumpers, wheel fenders, mud-apron, seat skeleton, bottom panel, manifold, radiator hood, etc.